Public Service Loan Forgiveness Employer Toolkit

 Q: Are all employees eligible?

 A: As long as they work at a qualifying public service employer, the only restriction to an employee’s eligibility is that they must be considered a full-time employee.
 The Department of Education considers full-time to be at least 30 hours per week.
 If an employee works at least 30 hours per week but is not considered a full-time employee, i.e., your organization considers 35 or 40 hours a week to be full-time, you can still consider them to be full-time for PSLF purposes and indicate that they are full time on their PSLF Form.
 Otherwise, there is no limitation on who can qualify.
+Employers should still complete PSLF Forms for part-time employees, as they can combine those hours with hours worked during the time period for another qualifying employer to meet the 30-hour minimum.

-Q: Who can sign the PSLF form?
+Q: Who can sign the PSLF Form?

 A: You can designate any employee to be an Authorized Official as long as they have access to employment records to verify the employee’s period of employment.
+This is stated on the PSLF Form itself in the instructions.

 A: No. The Department of Education does not currently have an online submission system.
 Your employees should submit completed forms to: